CenturyLinkCloud/PublicKB/Support/uservoice-frequently-asked-questions.md

 Status of ideas are regularly updated as the product roadmap progresses.
 “Supporters” of a specific feature are automatically emailed with an update once status has changed.

-However, specific items that are included in a given sprint are not explicitly tracked.
-Release Notes that summarize enhancements are posted online [here](../Release Notes/)

 ### How do I submit a feature request?

 Refer to [this KB](../Support/how-do-i-submit-a-feature-request.md).